Anthony Perkins: European films

-Perkins's final role portraying a psychologically disturbed character in a romantic film was in Le glaive et la balance (1963), filmed in France.
+Perkins's final role portraying a psychologically disturbed character in a romantic film was in Two Are Guilty (1963), filmed in France.
 The film had limited impact upon release.
-His subsequent project was Une ravissante idiote (1964), co-starring Brigitte Bardot.
+His subsequent project was the comedy The Ravishing Idiot (1964), co-starring Brigitte Bardot.
 Perkins became the first American actor to portray a romantic partner opposite Bardot.
-In later interviews, he expressed discomfort during the production and stated that Bardot had been his least favorite co-star.
+In later interviews, he mentioned having been uncomfortable during the production and stated that Bardot had been his least favorite co-star.

-Following Une ravissante idiote, Perkins filmed The Fool Killer (1965) in Mexico.
+Following The Ravishing Idiot, Perkins filmed The Fool Killer (1965) in Mexico.
 While the film received some critical recognition, it was not a major box office success.
-He then returned to France to make a cameo appearance in Is Paris Burning?
-(1966).
-This marked his second collaboration with Orson Welles and also reunited him with director René Clément, who had directed Perkins in This Angry Age (1957).
-The screenplay for Is Paris Burning? was written by Perkins's friend, Gore Vidal.
+He then returned to France to appear in the ensemble cast of Is Paris Burning?
+(1966), directed by René Clément with whom he had already worked in This Angry Age (1957).